mrzahaki/dynagraph/README.md

+Great addition!
+Here's your README file updated to include the link to the GitHub page:

+---

 # Dynagraph

 Dynagraph is a dynamic graph visualization tool built with Cytoscape and React.
 This interactive platform allows users to manage nodes, edit edge weights, toggle draw modes, and visualize optimal paths using Dijkstra's algorithm.